FoundIzalith/operating-systems-homework/assignment-1/README.md

 ![GDB](images/gdb2.png)

 I've been trying to figure out what's wrong for a while now and have come up with nothing.
-I can't find other people online with similar problems, as most people who are unable to get to main fundamentally misunderstood C.
+I can't find other people online with similar problems, as most people who are unable to get to main fundamentally misunderstood C. Hopefully I am not one of those people myself.

-# Compiling and Running**
+# Compiling and Running
 Both programs can be compiled and run using the included Makefile with the command **make run**.
 Created files can be removed with **make clean.**

 You can also manually compile and run the programs with the following commands: